ddimatos/ansible-documentation/docs/docsite/rst/os_guide/index.rst

 .. _os_guide_index:

 ################################
-Using Ansible on Windows and BSD
+Using Ansible on Windows, z/OS and BSD
 ################################

 .. note::